steveatkin/Subtitler/README.md

 Currently only the following language codes are supported: en, en-GB, ar, es, fr, ja, pt-BR, and zh-Hans.

-For example, if you wanted to create English subtitles for your video file using the default broadband speech model you would use the following command.
+For example, if you wanted to create English subtitles for your video file using the default broadband speech model you would use the following command:

 ```
 node subtitler myVideo.mp4 en